Deylab999MSKCC/cv2f/README.md

 ## A consensus variant-to-function score to functionally prioritize variants for disease

-This repository contains a snakemake workflow to calculate cV2F scores and cV2F metrics method.
-These two methods can be run indepenedently.
+This repository contains a workflow for the cV2F method.

 ## Table of Contents